GTPB/ARANGS16/docs/2016-05-10/README.md

 environment, with the same tools (and their underlying libraries).

 We can solve this problem by using virtualization.
-Recent advances in computing power and architecture has made it possible to run additional operating systems ("guests", "Virtual machines") inside the operating system that runs the computer (the "host").
+Recent advances in computing power and architecture have made it possible to run additional operating systems ("guests", "Virtual machines") inside the operating system that runs the computer (the "host").
 Several different software packages allow host OSs to run guest VMs.
 The most popular of these in the open source community is Virtualbox, which we will explore today.